 Actor Sidney Poitier’s life has been a series of “firsts.”
 In 1958, he was the first black actor nominated for an Oscar as Best Actor for his role as an escaped convict chained to Tony Curtis in “The Defiant Ones.”
 And when he won the Best Actor Oscar in 1964, he was not only the first black actor to do so, he remained the only one until 2002.

 The youngest of seven children, Sidney Poitier was born three months premature while his Bahamian parents were in Miami to sell tomatoes.
-Uncertain whether he would survive, his dad purchased a tiny casket, while his mother consulted a palm reader.
+Uncertain whether he would survive because of a number of illnesses, his dad purchased a tiny casket, while his mother consulted an old wise woman.
 “The lady took her hand and started speaking to my mother: ‘Don’t worry about your son.
 He will survive,’ ” Poitier recalled.
 “And these were her words, she said: ‘He will walk with kings.'”

 Sidney Poitier has sworn off alcohol, red meat, milk, sugar, and refers to his occasional scoop of ice cream as ”falling off the wagon.”
 Poitier eats an omelet made of egg whites to avoid cholesterol and an occasional side dish of broccoli to keep up with his habit of eating vegetables at every meal.

 Growing up and moving to the States, when Poitier first heard of acting as a profession, he went for a theater audition.
 But with his thick island accent, he was immediately rejected.
 Unmoved, Poitier took a job as a dishwasher and listened daily to let go of his accent and improve his speech.